waterbuffalo13/micromanage/README.md

 # Abstract
 This project is my attempt to quell this anxiety of opportunity cost by developing a model of life that can assume the responsibility for making choices on how I should live my life.
 The ultimate goal of this project can be summarised by the following quote:

 “Obedience to a “perfect master”....
 At last, to be set free, to lay down one’s burden – to be a child again – not in renewed innocence, but in restored dependence, in admitted, undisguised dependence.
-To be told again, what to do, and how to do it”
+To be told again, what to do, and how to do it” - Waking Up, Sam Harris

 Madness aside, I think that creating a data analytical tool for self-improvement will deliver real value to people with the same very peculiar desires that I have.

 For one, Micromanagement provides a collection of powerful, intuitive and useful time-management features that can be accessed from a single page.
 At a glance, a user can plan their day, create daily tasks, write and draw notes from books/meetings, track their habits, write into their journal and refine their long-term goals and vision for the future.
-Further still, because of Micromanage's integration with powerful Analytical software it provides bespoke, unique and powerful insight that would be otherwise unavailable through even the deepest introspection, delivered with an accuracy and precision that would make it unmistakably true.
+Further still, because of Micromanage's integration with powerful analytical tools it  can provide powerful, bespoke and unique insight that would otherwise be unavailable through even the deepest introspection, delivered with an accuracy and precision that would make it unmistakably true.

 The underlying theory of Micromanage is that by the continual micromanagement of small things (sleep, diet, types of activities undertaken) you can make walloping improvements to how you feel in the present, and how you end up in the future.
 More concretely, the central idea is that your daily activities accounts for a large proportion of your mood and that by observing your schedule and applying a consistent, non-coercive, exploratory force to what activities you pursue you can optimise the construction of your schedule for happiness.
 By creating an application that allows the user to manage their life from a single place, this also creates the means to explore this hypothesis.

-This project  heavily relies on the use of statistics and machine learning for the rigorous and systematic evaluation of personal data to uncover implicit causal structures of actualization
+This project  heavily relies on the use of statistics and machine learning for the rigorous and systematic evaluation of personal data to uncover implicit causal structures of actualization.
 Auxiliary purposes include for organization and planning, positive habit reinforcement, maintaining a catalogue of events and the production of insight from personal data.

 ## Phase 1: Delayed
 ![alt text](https://github.com/waterbuffalo13/Waterbuffalo-Micromanagement/blob/master/misc_image/er_diagram.png)